Shoulder pain in Cheltenham

 shoulder impingement

-Impingement syndrome is when the tendons of the muscles in the shoulder become irritated and swollen as they pass through a narrow passage called the subacromial space.
-The first symptoms of impingement are mild.
-Therefore, many individuals do not seek treatment straight away.
-Symptoms gradually worsen over time.
-Initial symptoms include reduced range of movement, swelling/ inflammation,
+Impingement syndrome or Tendonitis is when the tendons of the muscles in the shoulder become irritated and swollen as they pass through a narrow passage called the subacromial space.
+The first symptoms of impingement can be mild.

 “After breaking an arm and then injuring my shoulder I went to see Straight Back Physio, based on a personal recommendation.
 The difference that they made was immense - the level of discomfort decreased quickly and there is no doubt that the speed of my recovery was improved significantly.”